 The power house is located as far away from noise sensitive areas as possible.
-Despite the small size of the island, appropriate distance has been kept from noise sensitive locations such as the mosque and the senior staff block, which are the closest noise sensitive locations.
+Appropriate distance has been kept from noise sensitive locations such as the mosque and the senior staff block, which are the closest noise sensitive locations.
 The noise levels inside these premises are within acceptable range.